DHCodeReview/citationnet/README.md

 # Visual representation

 The inital graph is viewed from the side with the requested publication placed in the center of the screen, shown in red.
 Time ranges from bottom to top, such that newer publications are above the center and older ones below.
-If viewed from above nodes farer away from the center have more citations.
+If viewed from above nodes, farer away from the center have more citations.

 Hover over a node to show DOI, year of publishing, fields of research and the number of citations according to Dimensions.
 Click a node to open the publication using it's DOI.

 Click and drag inside the window to rotate the graph.
 Right-click and drag inside the window to move.
 Scroll inside the window to zoom in or out.

-The menu button right next to the sidebar opens and closes the sidebar.
+The menu button right next to the sidebar opens and closes the sidebar, which allows controlling the perspective (side or top), node and edge options as well as some basic layout options (cylinder radius, citation value of outer radius, and spacing around input node).

 # Testing